hybridapp-io/ham-deployable-operator/README.md

 The hybridDeployable resource is introduced to handle deployable components running on non-kubernetes platform(s).
 This operator is intended to work as part of collection of operators for the HybridApplication.
 See [References](#hybridApplication-references) for additional information.

-## Community, discussion, contribution, and support
+## Community, discussion, contribution and support

 Check the [CONTRIBUTING Doc](CONTRIBUTING.md) for how to contribute to the repo.